Woburn Sands Area Bottles

 “Messrs.
 Down & Needham, manufacturers of aerated waters, work their machinery at the Bridge Hall, St. Mary’s, with a 3 horse-power motor, which is probably the only one in Bedford.
 It does not stand more than 15in. high, and weighs under hundredweight.
 There is no noise, dust, fuel, or delay in getting it to work, and it can run at any speed.
 It works all day and drives six machines for the insignificant wage of 1s 2d. a day.
 Guided by a few human hands, the machine so operated cleanses 31 dozen of bottles at once, and remove the old labels, besides filling syphons and bottles with about a dozen different beverages, as required.
 There is a very pretty set of machinery on the premises.
 Bottles are automatically filled and stopped with extraordinary rapidity, all are well guarded so that if one flies now and then nobody is hurt: various gauges indicate the pressure; cisterns regulate the supply of syrups as they filter in a purified form from the stores on the upper floor; and an airy and commodious packing-room is a scene of constant activity at this time of the year.
 Even the stone bottles have the approved screw-stoppers, and the home made ginger-beer is having a good vogue.
 Orange champagne and ginger stout are among the specialties, and for winter consumption the drinks are Winter Cheer.
 Nip Nagal, non-intoxicating orange and ginger wines.
 Messrs.
 Down and Needham have stores at Rushden, Potton, Dunstable, Woburn Sands, and Bedford.”

-Next is a ½ pint internal screw shouldered bottle marked “DOWN & NEEDHAM WOBURN SANDS”.
+They also produced a ½ pint internal screw shouldered bottle marked “DOWN & NEEDHAM, WOBURN SANDS”.
 There is an eagle with its wings spread in centre of text.
 “The Eagle” was the name of their malting building in Russell Street.
-There is also a version, as above, but the text reads “DOWN & NEEDHAM BRIDGE WORKS BEDFORD
+There is also a similar version, but the text reads “DOWN & NEEDHAM, BRIDGE WORKS, BEDFORD

 Woburn Sands glass bottle